hellotham/hello-astro/README.md

 - Display Mermaid diagrams (as a code block with language `mermaid` and using the `withmermaid` layout, for now)
 - Display Markmap diagrams (as a code block with language `markmap` and using the `withmarkmap` layout, for now)
 - Display PlantUML diagrams (as a code block with language `plantuml`)
+- Calculates and show reading time for blog posts

 ## External Packages